cgarryZA/real-estate-montecarlo/README.md

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://share.streamlit.io/<yourusername>/leveraged-property-simulator/main/streamlit_app.py)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This project models the long-term performance of a leveraged property investment strategy using Monte Carlo simulation.
+This project models the long-term performance of a **leveraged property investment strategy** using Monte Carlo simulation.
-It allows the user to explore how property prices, rental income, mortgage structure, refinance rules, and reinvestment of excess cash interact to determine portfolio outcomes over time.
+It allows users to explore how property prices, rental income, mortgage structure, refinancing rules, and reinvestment of surplus cash interact to determine portfolio outcomes through time.

-The simulator can be run interactively in Streamlit or directly from Python for research and analysis.
+The simulator can be run interactively in **Streamlit** or directly from Python for research and analysis.

 ---

 ## Overview

-Traditional property return models often ignore the effects of leverage, refinancing, and reinvestment.
+Conventional property ROI models often ignore leverage, amortisation, refinancing, and reinvestment.
-This simulator provides a dynamic, data-driven framework to evaluate a rental property's investment performance under uncertainty.
+This simulator provides a dynamic, data-driven framework to evaluate a rental property’s investment performance under uncertainty.

 The model evolves:
-- Property value as a stochastic process with drift and volatility.
+- **Property value** as a stochastic process with drift and volatility.
-- Rental income with its own growth and uncertainty.
+- **Rental income** with its own growth and randomness.
-- Mortgage balance through amortization or refinancing.
+- **Mortgage balance** through amortisation and optional refinancing.
-- An investment account that receives surplus cash flow and cash-outs from refinances.
+- **Investment account** that accumulates reinvested cash flows and refinance proceeds.

-Monte Carlo simulations are used to estimate the distribution of outcomes such as:
+Monte Carlo simulation produces the full **distribution** of results rather than a single deterministic forecast, including:
-- Final portfolio value (equity + investments)
+- Ending portfolio value (equity + investment account)
-- Present value of portfolio
+- Present-value-discounted outcomes
 - Return multiples on initial outlay
-- Average time evolution of equity and reinvested capital
+- Mean time evolution of equity and cash investments

 ---

 ## Features

-- **Stochastic modeling** of property prices and rents.
+- **Stochastic modelling** of property and rent.
-- **Full mortgage dynamics** including repayment and refinance.
+- **Amortisation & refinance logic**
+  - Implements a “**dumb amortisation rule**”: the mortgage is rebalanced up to a target LTV whenever the modelled equity growth underperforms the investment market, ignoring future expectations.
+  - Serves as a baseline for later optimal-stopping or dynamic-programming approaches.
-- **Investment portfolio** for reinvested cash flows.
+- **Investment portfolio** to reinvest cash flow and refinance proceeds.
-- **Acquisition cost breakdown** including stamp duty and fees.
+- **Acquisition cost breakdown** (stamp duty, solicitor, mortgage, and fixed fees).
-- **Present value discounting** and performance metrics.
+- **Present value discounting** and summary metrics.
-- **Streamlit web interface** with interactive sliders and live plots.
+- **Streamlit web interface** with interactive sliders and live Matplotlib charts.
-- **Matplotlib visualizations**:
+- **Matplotlib visualisations**:
   - Portfolio value histograms
+  - PV multiples (total vs investment-only)
-  - ECDF and PV multiples
+  - ECDF plots and cumulative distributions
-  - Average equity and investment paths
+  - Average equity and investment paths over time

 ---

 ## Example Outputs

 - Distribution of portfolio value after 15 years.
-- Median and mean PV-adjusted results compared to initial outlay.
+- Median and mean PV-adjusted results vs initial outlay.
 - Mean trajectories of property equity and reinvested portfolio.
 - Sensitivity to leverage, interest rates, rent drift, and volatility.

 ---